Seeking a Second Opinion

 More likely than not, you were diagnosed with cancer based on a report from a pathologist who studied your tumor or a tumor specimen under a microscope to determine if the tumor was cancerous or not.
 There are many details about the characteristics of a tumor that comprise this report and that will influence both the stage of the cancer and your treatment plan.

 So much of your treatment plan depends on the pathologist’s report that it sometimes makes sense to get a second opinion from another qualified pathologist, especially if there is difficulty or controversy in the pathology interpretation.
 Be sure to get a pathologist’s second opinion if the initial pathology report does not contain a definite diagnosis or if you have a very rare cancer or a cancer that has metastasized.

-Some cancer specialists are the ultimate authority in specific treatments for specific cancers, such as a surgeon who operates on complicated tumors that other surgeons will not approach, or a medical oncologist with an experimental treatment that has been shown to be successful in preliminary studies but is still not widely offered (see Clinical Trials: Interpreting the Data).
+Some cancer specialists are the ultimate authority in specific treatments for specific cancers, such as a surgeon who operates on complicated tumors that other surgeons will not approach, or a medical oncologist with an experimental treatment that has been shown to be successful in preliminary studies but is still not widely offered (see Importance of Clinical Trials).

 Finding these experts is not always easy.
 Your doctor may know of an expert he or she can recommend.
 Cancer specialists from whom you seek a second opinion may also know of a renowned expert in treating your type of cancer.
 This is especially true if you have a rare tumor or an uncommon presentation of your cancer.
 This is a particular situation where getting expert help might be beneficial.

 If you have access to a medical library in your area, you can try a computer search of medical journals for articles about your particular type of cancer or recommended treatment and find out which physicians have published their research about the disease and its treatment in these journals.
 A listing of medical libraries across the United States is available online from the National Library of Medicine at www.nlm.nih.gov/medlineplus/libraries.html.